COLDCARD® generates either 12- or 24-word BIP-39 seeds. It can also import 12, 18, and 24-word, BIP-39 seeds that other wallets may have created.

 The limiting factor is usually the wallet software generating the PSBT files for Coldcard to sign, and the BIP-32 key derivation paths involved.

-Although the ATECC608, and the 508 used on older versions, do implement standard SHA-256, HMAC(SHA-256) and AES, we use those implementations only to secure the secrets that the chip holds.
+Although the ATECC608 (and the 508 used on older versions), do implement standard SHA-256, HMAC(SHA-256) and AES, we use those implementations only to secure the secrets that the chip holds.
+The same is true of the secondary SE (Maxim DS28C36B) on the Mk4.

 As soon as you enter the correct PIN code, the login attempt counter is reset to zero.
 This means you'll still have a full 13 attempts next time.